stfxecutables/df-analyze/README.md

 ## By Singularity / Apptainer Container

-Alternately, [build the Singularity container](#building-the-singularity-container) and use this for running the code.
+Alternately, [build the Singularity container](#building-the-singularity-container) and use this for running any code that uses `df-analyze`.

 # Usage